0

 The bridge deck originally included wooden storehouses, mills, taverns and tax collector's booths.
 All of these additions were destroyed in 1785 by the governor's decree.
 Still, it remained a busy public square and a place for religious ceremonies.
 Police reported frequent illegal street races in troikas, which assembled thousands of bystanders; more races followed when a new and wider bridge was completed.

-Text imported from Wikipedia article "Bolshoy Kamenny Bridge" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Bolshoy Kamenny Bridge" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants